WFSTs internals

 get_weight(fst::WFST,i)

-.
-If there is no weight nothing
+Returns the weight of the i-th state of fst.
+If there is no weight nothing is returned.

-— Functionget_nextstate(A::Arc)
+FiniteStateTransducers.get_nextstate — Functionget_nextstate(A::Arc)

-Returns the state that the arc A
+Returns the state that the arc A is pointing to.

 Paths

-— TypePath(isym[,osym], iolabel::Pair, w=one(TropicalWeight{Float32}))
+FiniteStateTransducers.Path — TypePath(isym[,osym], iolabel::Pair, w=one(TropicalWeight{Float32}))

-Construct a path with input and output symbol table isym
+Construct a path with input and output symbol table isym and (optional) osym (see WFST).

-is a Pair
+iolabel is a Pair of vectors.

 julia> isym = ["a","b","c","d"];